 - xi.
-The awardee agrees to satisfy all visa requirements determined by the Department of Home Affairs to hold a Student visa (subclass 500) as set out at https://www.homeaffairs.gov.au/Trav/Visa-1/500-.
+The awardee agrees to satisfy all visa requirements determined by the Department of Home Affairs to hold a Student visa (subclass 500) as set out at https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500#Eligibility.
 See also: Section 8.1. - xii.
 The awardee acknowledges that the Department of Home Affairs issues visas for entry into Australia and that DFAT can provide support for certain visas but has no control over visa decisions made by the Department of Home Affairs. - xiii.
-The awardee acknowledges that, should their visa be cancelled because the visa conditions have been breached, the Department of Home Affairs may impose an exclusion period during which the awardee may not return to Australia for three years.
+The awardee acknowledges that, should their visa be cancelled because the visa conditions have been breached, the Department of Home Affairs may impose an exclusion period during which the awardee may not return to Australia.
 Awardees should be aware that the Department of Home Affairs takes an individual's immigration history (including cancellations) into account when making visa decisions. - xiv.
-The awardee will not apply, including as part of a joint or family application, for a visa other than the Student visa (subclass 500) for the duration of the awardee's Scholarship, and acknowledges that if the awardee does then their Scholarship will be terminated, and they will incur a debt to the Commonwealth of Australia of the total accrued cost of their scholarship.
+The awardee acknowledges that if, during their Scholarship, they apply (including as part of a joint or family application) for a visa other than the Student visa (subclass 500), then their Scholarship will be terminated, and they will incur a debt to the Commonwealth of Australia for the total accrued cost of their scholarship.